-1. Explore Develop in Swift resources

-Develop in Swift materials teach you how to use Xcode on Mac with Swift, a powerful and intuitive open-source programming language designed by Apple.
-It's the same language professional developers are using in the fast-growing app economy to make apps for iOS, macOS, tvOS, iPadOS, watchOS and beyond.
-And it's great for inspiring club members who are new to coding as well as those with experience.
+1. Explore Develop in Swift resources Develop in Swift materials teach you how to use Xcode on Mac and Swift, a powerful and intuitive open source programming language designed by Apple.
+It's the same language professional developers are using in the fast-growing app economy to make apps for iOS, macOS, tvOS, iPadOS, watchOS, and beyond.
+And it's great for inspiring club members who are both new to coding and those with experience.
 Before you start designing your club experience, explore these Develop in Swift resources.
+Xcode Xcode is an integrated development environment professional developers use to build real apps.
+It gives you the tools you need to create a complete app-from designing your user interface (UI) and implementing code to testing and debugging your app and provisioning it for distribution on the App Store.